factorhouse/kpow-helm-charts/README.md

   kubectl --namespace operatr-io port-forward $POD_NAME 3000:3000
 ```

+#### Start kPow with config from a ConfigMap

-You can also pass an external ConfigMap with environment variables as follows:
+You can configure kPow with a ConfigMap of environment variables as follows:

 ```bash
 helm install --namespace operatr-io --create-namespace my-kpow kpow/kpow --set envFromConfigMap=kpow-config